 Study the description of each, as some are smaller versions that might be more suitable for your garden.
 Start the seeds indoors early after soaking overnight to increase germination time.
 Transplant outside much as you would bean plants in well-mixed organic matter and topsoil.

 Seeds can be saved for the following season but toss out any light-colored or white seeds.
 Keep and plant many more seeds than you think you may need, as the germination rate is only about 60 percent.

 Snake Gourd Care and Harvest

-Fully ripe fruit is quite inedible, orange and mushy, although the red, jelly-like substance surrounding the seeds can be eaten much as a tomato sauce in recipes or used in ayurvedic medicine.
+Fully ripe fruit is quite inedible, orange, and mushy, although the red, jelly-like substance surrounding the seeds can be eaten much like a tomato sauce in recipes or used in ayurvedic medicine.
 Seeds are often used as fodder for livestock but are toxic to humans.